78cxrlos/taskmanager-project/README.md

 ## Description
 It is a CLI application that helps the user manage his or he tasks.
 The user can input tasks that they want to do then mark them as complete or incomplete.
-The user can also update and delete tasks from the lists
+The user can also update and delete tasks from the lists.

 ## Installation
 You use git clone to be able to download the documents in the GitHub